 Turn your words into action!
 What starts on paper, doesn’t have to stay there.
 Livescribe smartpens bring your words and ideas into your digital world.
-I’m an Ambassador of Livescribe.

-If your a massage therapist or some other person who has to write down information about every client, for each session, then this PEN will help transform your practice.
+Your a massage therapist or some other person who has to write down information about every client, for each session, then this PEN will help transform your practice.
 We all want to work smarter, from Sales people to Doctors, Lawyers, and the consulting hypnotist, to massage and personal trainers, We all must have great listening skills; and this terrific idea helps you with all that information quick and easy.
 Save time and help ease your listening skills with better note taking, log into this great site you wont regret it .

 Pain really is in your head.
 Although the physical sensation which causes the pain might take place at any part of your body, the actual sensation of pain takes place in your brain.
 And your brain is able to process that pain information in a number of different ways depending on the context.
 So, for example, if someone is involved in an accident, but they feel they have to take care of other people they may not even notice their own injuries until later.
 Their brain literally blocks the pain signals.